j0e1an/porthug/README.md

+# Porthug - multi-feaure port scanner

+## Introduction

+This is a project I did for my class.
+Feel free to use it or fork it to make it better.
+Scapy is used so make sure you have imported that in your python environment.

+## Code Samples

 # porthug
 usage: porthug [-t] [-r {dns,tcp,udp}] [-f] [-n] [-a] [-aw] [-s] [-d HOSTS [HOSTS ...]] [-p PORTS [PORTS ...]] [-p-]
                [-u] [-i] [-l [path_to_txt_file]] [-v] [-h]